How to Create a Cash Flow Analysis That Unveils Opportunities

 What is a cash flow statement?

-The broad definition of a cash flow statement is a financial statement that summarizes the cash entering and leaving your company.
+A cash flow statement is a financial statement that summarises the cash entering and leaving your company.
 It divides the concept of cash flow into three sections:

-- Cash flow from financing activities (CFF): This item in your cash flow statement accounts for external activities that allow your business to raise capital.
-Other financing activities are issuing stock to shareholders, buying stock back, making payments on a business loan, or distributing dividends.
+This section within your cash flow statement looks at external capital-raising activities, including issuing stock to shareholders, buying stock back, making payments on a business loan or distributing dividends.

 Calculating cash flow